Skip to content

 Can interpretations be changed?

-Each interpretation includes source filing references (accession numbers, exhibit citations), disclosure excerpts relied upon, the interpretation statement, confidence band, ambiguity notes, registration timestamp, supersession history, and a deterministic state hash.
+Each interpretation includes source filing references (accession numbers, exhibit citations), disclosure excerpts relied upon, the interpretation statement, confidence band, ambiguity notes, registration timestamp, supersession history, and a state hash.

 What happens after the evaluation?